mm6/InternetOfThingsCourse/Weeks/week5.md

 The publish/subscribe pattern is revisited using HTTP Webhooks.
 Thingspeak Webhooks are used in Project 3.

 We also discuss service discovery and the REST architectural style.
 CoAp is introduced as RESTful protocol and three Web of Things integration patterns are highlighted.

+The Web of Things Architecture from W3C and Mozilla are introduced.

 HTTP and CoAp are compared.
 It is noted that the microcontroller used in class interacts with the Particle cloud using CoAp.